Freiling87/CCU/CCU/Documentation/M03_ChangeLog.md

     - Interaction
       - Teach Languages: Teaches any language they know, for a cost.
     - Passive
+      - Ghostbustable: Vulnerable to Ghost Gibber
       - Indomitable: Immune to mind control
       - Suppress Status Text: No Status Effect text popups.
+      - Z-Infectious: Infects hit agents with Z-Virus.
+Won't zombify on their own unless infected by someone else.
     - Senses
       - Keen Ears traits: Various traits that determine how sensitive the NPC is to sound, and how they react to it.
   - Player Traits